bitlogik/guardata/tests/scripts/README.md

    killing the previously started backend
  - `--empty` that can be used to initialize and empty environment.
 This is especially useful for testing the invitation procedure.
+ - `--add-users` can be used to add X random users.
+This is limited to 200 additionnal users.
+ - `--add-devices` can be used to add X random devices.
+This is limited to 200 additionnal devices.

 Example: testing the invitation procedure